utshomax/postman-docs/src/pages/docs/collections/testing-api-performance.md

 ## Viewing error details for performance tests

 During a performance test, requests that result in a response other than a 2xx status code are tracked as errors.
-You can view details about any errors that occur during the test to help understand the cause of the errors.
+You can view details about the top errors that occurred during the test and error trends over time.
+Use this information to gain insight into when errors are occurring and the possible causes.

 ### Viewing top errors

 You can view top errors while the performance test is running or after the test is complete.

-On the **Summary** tab, hover over the **Error rate** above the graph to view the top three error types encountered during the test.
+On the **Summary** tab, hover over the **Error rate** above the graph to view the top three error classes encountered during the test.
 You can also hover over the error rate for a specific request below the graph to view the the top three errors for that request.
-This can help you understand which requests are associated with certain types of errors.
+This information can help you understand which requests are associated with certain classes of errors.

 ### Viewing error trends

 You can view error trends after the performance test is complete.
-The error trend shows the top five errors that occurred during the test and how the frequency of those errors changed over time.
+The error trend shows the top five errors that occurred during the test and the frequency of those errors over time.
+This information can help you understand how error rates change in response to increased load on your API.

-Select the **Errors** tab above the graph.
-You can also hover over the **Error rate** and select **View Error Trends**.
+To view error trends, select the **Errors** tab above the graph.
+You can also hover over the **Error rate** on the **Summary** tab and select **View Error Trends**.

-You can view the following information about the error trend:

-From the **Errors** tab, you can take the following actions:
+The error trends graph shows the following information:

+* **Error rate** - The percentage of requests that result in an error.
+Responses other than 2xx responses are considered errors.
+* **Errored requests / Total requests sent** - The number of requests resulting in errors compared to the total number of requests sent across all virtual users.
+* **Top error class** - The class of error that occurred most often during the test.
+* **Top request with errors** - The request that had the highest number of error responses.

+Hover over a point on the graph to view more details.

+To view the error trends for a specific request, select the request in the dropdown list above the graph.

 ## Viewing past performance runs